Hiking the Annapurna Circuit, Nepal

 On the other hand you can’t completely discount the positives Western society brings to the table.
 Health care, clean water, some sort of model for an educational system (the locals were terrible at math, stumped by the simplest room and board bill).
 Yet as I sit and type these words they ring false.
 In the end, I think the peoples of Annapurna and its many small villages would be better off if we had never inflicted our culture and our values upon them.

-Every month, every year, progress is made on the road that traced our route.
+Every month, every year, progress is made on the road that traced our route along the Annapurna trek.
 One day, maybe less than a decade from now, the circuit as I experienced it will be a forgotten memory; a place of buses, and jeeps, and day trips for rich tourists.

 So, the sad reality which greets many a destination around the globe rears it’s ugly head here as well.
 Thus, if you harbor a desire to walk the Annapurna circuit do so quickly, before “progress” renders it obsolete.